 In those countries of the Mediterranean basin which, while not so hot as Palestine, produce oranges (Italy, Spain, North Africa) old or deteriorated plantations are regenerated by cutting back the trees.
 In the Palestinian climate this process does not give good results and previous attempts were unsuccessful.
 We have found that neglected orange and mandarin trees degenerate much faster than lemon and grapefruit trees.

-Taking into consideration the agrolnomical and biological factors referred to above, it may be estimated that in sandy soils and the sea sand along the coast, a plantation of orange trees grafted on to sweet lemon suffers a loss of 60 per cent in the first year.
+Taking into consideration the agrohomical and biological factors referred to above, it may be estimated that in sandy soils and the sea sand along the coast, a plantation of orange trees grafted on to sweet lemon suffers a loss of 60 per cent in the first year.
 By the end of the second year it is completely destroyed.

-In the clay lands of the interior, which better retain the natural humidity of the soil, and where a large percentage of trees are grafted on to the bitter orange, the loss is 30-40 per cent in the first year, rising to 60-70 per cent in the second year.
+In the clay lands of the interior, which better retain the natural humidity of the soil, and where a large percentage of trees are grafted on to the bitter orange, the loss is 30-40 per cent in the first year.